 - Long-term care insurance is a separate product that most employees don’t have.

 - The best way to reduce long-term care costs is prevention.
-A system that rewards employees for staying healthy-like WellthCare-reduces the likelihood they’ll ever need expensive custodial care in the first place.
+A system that rewards employees for staying healthy—like WellthCare—reduces the likelihood they’ll ever need expensive custodial care.

-- WellthCare’s pension and store credits give employees financial resources they can use to help manage care needs later, without draining their retirement savings.
+- WellthCare’s pension and store credits give employees financial resources for care needs later, without draining retirement savings.

 In short: your current healthcare benefits probably don’t cover long-term custodial care.
-But by implementing a preventive-first system like WellthCare, you can help your employees stay healthier longer, build wealth that covers future needs, and dramatically reduce the risks that lead to catastrophic long-term care expenses for everyone involved.
+But a preventive-first system like WellthCare can help employees stay healthier longer, build wealth for future needs, and cut the risks that lead to catastrophic long-term care expenses.